 Satisfaction with the 2026 Men’s World Cup coming to Vancouver is particularly high in the Fraser Valley (65%), Southern BC (64%) and Metro Vancouver (63%).

 Just over two-in-five British Columbians (41%, -6) hold positive views on the International Olympic Committee (IOC), while a smaller proportion (38%) feel the same way about FIFA.

-Methodology: Results are based on an online survey conducted from July 9 to July 18, 2021, among 2,000 adults in Canada.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in Canada.
-The margin of error—which measures sample variability—is +/- 2.2 percentage points, nineteen times out of twenty.
+Results are based on an online study conducted from November 6 to November 8, 2022, among 800 adults in British Columbia.
+The data has been statistically weighted according to Canadian census figures for age, gender and region in British Columbia.
+The margin of error—which measures sample variability—is +/- 3.5 percentage points, nineteen times out of twenty.